 Although this extremely infectious disease is uncommon in pregnancy and does not cause serious harm to you, your baby may be affected by skin blisters, scarring and organ damage.

 An infection can be acute or chronic.
 If you're a chronic carrier, you can pass hepatitis B to your baby, which puts them at risk of liver-related diseases like cirrhosis or liver cancer later in life.
 Tell your doctor about your medical history before conceiving.

 Use these pointers to find out if you're carrying a baby:

 If you're pregnant, your body will produce a hormone called human chorionic gonadotrophin (hCG).
 This hormone will be present in your blood and urine.
 The pregnancy test kit will detect the presence of hCG in your urine and be able to tell you if you're pregnant if you're between the fourth and fifth week of your pregnancy.
-If you normally have regular periods, the test should be positive if your period is a few days overdue.

 Pregnancy tests are rarely wrong.
 In fact, they are more than 99 percent accurate.
 However, if you do the test too early, your body may not have enough hCG and your test will come back negative.
 Repeat the test again a few days later to be sure.